-A Commander's Acount and Lessons Learned from the 2019 MAGTF Warfighting Exercise

-Captain Matthew S. Hanks, USMC, with Williamson Murray, PhD
+A Commander's Account and Lessons Learned from the 2019 MAGTF Warfighting Exercise Captain Matthew S. Hanks, USMC, with Williamson Murray, PhD paperback | 5 x 8 | 288 pp.

-Khaos Company offers a short story written with the intent to provide Marines with the perspective of what it is like to operate and fight at the companyand small-unit levels in operations of such a large scale and scope.
+About the Book Khaos Company offers a short story written with the intent to provide Marines with the perspective of what it is like to operate and fight at the companyand small-unit levels in operations of such a large scale and scope.
 This is a story about how a small yet cohesive company of Marines experienced chaos, friction, uncertainty, surprise, failure, success, relationships, and executed the maneuver warfare principles outlined in the Marine Corps' doctrinal warfighting philosophy.